NodeDiver/subscriptn-simple/README.md

 ## 💡 Usage

-**SubscriptN is a unified platform** - all users have access to all features without role distinctions:
+**Bitinfrashop is a unified platform** - all users have access to all features without role distinctions:

 ### Getting Started
 1. **Register**: Create your account with username and password